Classic Goulash

 Ingredients

-- In a large skillet or pan, brown the ground beef over medium heat.
-Drain excess fat.
+- In a large skillet or saucepan, brown the ground beef over medium heat until fully cooked.
+Drain excess fat if necessary.